China’s economy accelerates as virus recovery gains strength

 BEIJING (AP) — China’s economic growth accelerated to 4.9% over a year earlier in the latest quarter as a shaky recovery from the coronavirus pandemic gathered strength.

+Factory output rose, boosted by global demand for masks and other medical supplies, while retail spending returned to pre-virus levels for the first time, government data showed Monday.

+The recovery is “broadening out and becoming less reliant” on government stimulus, said Julian Evans-Pritchard of Capital Economics in a report.
+He said the data show growth “still accelerating” heading into the present quarter.

-Figures announced Monday for the three months ending in September were in line with expectations after the ruling Communist Party declared the outbreak under control in March and began reopening factories, shops and offices.
+China, where the pandemic began in December, became the first major economy to return to growth after the ruling Communist Party declared the disease under control in March and began reopening factories, shops and offices.

-Factory output rose, boosted by foreign demand for Chinese-made masks and other medical supplies.
-Retail sales, which had lagged behind the manufacturing rebound, finally returned to pre-virus levels.
+The world’s second-largest economy expanded by 3.2% over a year earlier in the three months ending in June, rebounding from the previous quarter’s 6.8% contraction, its worst performance since at least the mid-1960s.

 The economy “continued the steady recovery,” the National Bureau of Statistics said in a report.
 However, it warned, “the international environment is still complicated and severe.”
 It said China still faces “great pressure” to prevent a resurgence of the virus.